Johnny456654z/DragonBurn-but-better/README.md

 ---

-## ⚡ DragonBurn (but stealthier)
+## ⚡ DragonBurn (but safer)

-This is a **fork** of [ByteCorum/DragonBurn](https://github.com/ByteCorum/DragonBurn), just… enhanced.
+This is a **fork** of [ByteCorum/DragonBurn](https://github.com/ByteCorum/DragonBurn), just… UserMode.

+*
+*
+*
+***
+since the original project is not really public cause you have to use a private driver and it makes you install it in any way you open up the program i have decided it was enough and made DragonBurn USERMODE and actually PUBLIC, i can assure you that you have the same chance of being cought by vac with this method but ITS YOUR OWN RISK AS ALLWAYS
+***

+*
+*
+*
-Everything here was tweaked, optimized, or outright improved by someone who got tired of basic memory access.
+Everything here was generated, tweaked, or outright ruined by an AI.
 I reserve the right to update or break whatever I feel like, whenever I feel like.
 No deadlines.
 No apologies.

 If you spot bugs or have ideas for improvements—great, open an issue.
 I might care.
 I might forget.
 Such is life.